Game Licence Applications

 Plastic bags and labelling pens can be provided upon request.
 If you think you may be able to assist and would like further information please contact Sue Martin on (03) 6777 2155.

 Hunters can assist The Wildlife Management Branch with input into future management and research of wild duck in Tasmania by completing the Duck Season Harvest Data Sheet.
 Any samples provided will be automatically made available to the Health Laboratories for Avian Influenza testing.
 Return details are provided on the form.

 Short-tailed Shearwater (Muttonbird)

-Bag limit: 25 per day for open colonies in King Island Group, Hunter Group and Furneaux Group.
-A limit of 15 per day applies on Tasmanian mainland colonies that are open for hunting.
+25 muttonbirds per day applies to colonies in King Island Group, Hunter Group and Furneaux Group.

-- Pointed, sharpened, barbed or hook shaped or sharpened implements are prohibited.
+- The use of pointed, sharpened, barbed, hook shaped, or sharpened implements is prohibited.

 - Dogs may not be used.

 - Interfering with muttonbird burrows during the closed season or without a licence during the open season is prohibited.